Lake side cottage rentals in Lake Huron

 Lake Huron is abundant with activities and attractions throughout the year.
 One of the best times to book Lake Huron vacation rentals is during the end of spring through early fall when most main attractions are open.
 During the fall months, vibrant shades of red, orange, and yellow illuminate Lake Huron and the surrounding towns.
 Drive down River Road National Scenic Byway where you can catch a glimpse of the brilliant fall colors reflecting off the Au Sable River.
 Each June, the three-day Arts on the River music and arts festival provides entertainment with art workshops, music performances, and food.
 There is also Boat the Blue: Antique & Classic Boat Show each September, showcasing more than 60 antique and classic boats in downtown Port Huron.

-What are the top things to do in Lake Huron?
+Top things to do in Lake Huron

 River Road Scenic Byway